NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 - Terraform
 - Unrar
 - Vagrant
+- NixOS tests that involve such software (eg. MongoDB or Nomad)

-Hydra will keep not building, among others:
+And Hydra will keep not building, among others:
 - CompCert
 - DataBricks
 - Elasticsearch